openearth/delft3dfmpy/README.rst

 Envrionment Integration in your IDE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Integration of the prepared envrionment depends on the IDE of usage.
 Here we mention briefly some options for the user:

 1. For a new instance of Jupyter within the activated environment:

         Using Notebook

         ``conda install -c conda-forge notebook``

         or using JupyterLab

         ``conda install -c conda-forge jupyterlab``

 2. To register the newly created environment as a new kernel for Jupyter (Notebook or JupyterLab):

-        ``python -m ipykernel install --user --name=delft3dfmpy
+        ``python -m ipykernel install --user --name=delft3dfmpy``

 3. No extra actions are required for PyCharm, Spyder or VSCode + Python extension.

 Usage
 -----

-Activate the created environment in an (anaconda) command prompt (conda activate delft3dfmpy) before running your notebook or script.
-A jupyter notebook or command prompt for the environment can also be launched from the Anaconda Navigator.
+Activate the created environment in an (Anaconda) command prompt (``conda activate delft3dfmpy``) before running your notebook or script.
+A Jupyter notebook or command prompt for the environment can also be launched from the Anaconda Navigator.
 For more information on how to use environments, see: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

 The usage is best described by the example notebook: https://github.com/openearth/delft3dfmpy/blob/master/notebooks/Usage_introduction_coupled_RRFM.ipynb